amiiigh/webdota/README.md

-I don't remember honestly to run this code but if you managed to run it again that would be awesome. <3
+I don't honestly remember how to run this code but if you managed to run it again that would be awesome. <3